Introduction

 Quick Rule Summary

-Is your vehicle inside a distance or visibility zone that protects turning traffic and pedestrians?
+If the short answer still feels a bit too neat, come back to this test.
+It is the practical question that usually settles the call: Is your vehicle inside a distance or visibility zone that protects turning traffic and pedestrians?

 - Identify whether the location is controlled by traffic lights, signs, a crossing, a roundabout, or an uncontrolled corner.